England’s villages small group history tour

 Accommodation: Best Western Plus Angel Hotel or similar

 Overview: Today we will travel across the beautiful landscape of Dorset, known as ‘Thomas Hardy’ country, crossing several spots of particular natural beauty, inducing Cranbourne Chase.
 We will explore a number of the region’s quintessential villages.
 Often referred to as the ‘model’ village, Milton Abbas is a superb example of white-washed, thatched- roofed cottages and houses the stunning Abbey Church while the village of Corfe Castle is built from grey Purbeck limestone.
 As well as exploring the village we will visit the ruins of Corfe Castle itself.
 Built by William the Conqueror, much of the castle was destroyed by Oliver Cromwell’s forces.
 The castle’s parapets offer stunning views of the village and surrounding landscape.

 Heading west we make a special stop at the Church of St. Nicholas in the tiny Moreton village.
-Here in the local parish church, we view the exquisite etched glass windows by the artist Sir Laurence Whistler, famous for his glass engravings.
-The churchyard houses the grave of T. E. Lawrence – the famous Lawrence of Arabia.
+Here in the local parish church, we can view the exquisite windows etched by the artist Sir Laurence Whistler.
+The churchyard houses the grave of T. E. Lawrence, better known as the famous Lawrence of Arabia.

 Accommodation: Best Western Plus Angel Hotel, Chippenham or similar